 Rides to and from the San Francisco airport are the crux of most Uber drivers’ income, especially in San Francisco.
 If you are a Diamond driver, you get priority requests in the Uber queue after dropping off your riders.

 However, consider limiting the hours you go to the airport.
-Currently, I only go before 5:30 AM and after 10:30 PM; otherwise, there are too many drivers in the lot, and rideshare drivers just get turned away.
+Currently, I only go before 7:00 AM and after 8:30 PM; otherwise you’ll get stuck in traffic on the freeway.

 San Francisco Uber Driver Hotspots